-For them the ocean was the Mare Tenebrosum, the dark sea.
-Since ancient times this coastline, known as the Costa da Muerte, the coast of death, had been used by traders who sailed along it towards the tin mines of the Scilly Isles and Cornwall.
+The seemingly limitless expanse of ocean beyond was the Mare Tenebrosum, the dark sea.
+Since ancient times this coastline known more recently as the Costa da Morte, had been used by traders who sailed along it towards the tin mines of the Scilly Isles and Cornwall.
 It was an important trade route linking the classical mediterranean world with the Celtic.

-Galicia, a remote land bordered by the sea to the north and west and the mountains to the south and east retained her Celtic heritage long after the surrounding area had been Christianised.
-Still today, the landscape contains druidic dolmens.
+That land known today as Galicia was a remote country bordered by the sea to the north and west and the mountains to the south and east.
+It retained its Celtic heritage long after the surrounding area had been Christianised.
+Still today the landscape is dotted with druidic dolmens.

-At Finisterra the Celts had a major pilgrimage site, the Ara de Solis, the altar of the Sun.
+At Finisterra the Celts had a major pilgrimage site, the Ara de Solis or altar of the Sun.
 The cardinal points had symbolic meaning too.
 The East represented Birth and Resurrection, the West: Death and the Afterlife.

-Combined, these elements indicate that the area around Compostela had, from prehistoric times, been a significant place of pilgrimage associated with funeral rites.
+Combined, these elements go some way to explaining why the area around Compostela had from prehistoric times, been a significant place of pilgrimage associated with funeral rites.

-Medieval maps of the world depict a circular area surrounded by water with Jerusalem at its centre and Galicia at its western point.
-Christian conceptions of the world also regarded the coast of Spain as the western limit of the earth.
+Medieval maps of the world depict a circular area surrounded by water with Jerusalem at its centre.
+Galicia lay at its western point and so Christian conceptions of the world similarly regarded the north west coast of Spain as the ultimate limit of the earth.

 The Asturian abbot Beatus of Liebana was a refugee from Islamic Andalusia and the illustration of the Earth in his celebrated Commentary on the Apocalypse confirms the Apostle James as evangeliser of Spain.
 A number of prophetic ideas were now coming together.

-The discovery of the tomb of the Apostle at Compostela a generation after Beatus seemed an inevitablity.
+The discovery of the tomb of the Apostle James at Compostela a generation after Beatus thus seemed an inevitablity.